Maxmad68/PyTouchBar/README.md

 ###### Parameters:
  - text (String) : The text to be shown on the label
  - text_color (tuple) : The color of the text to be shown as (r, g, b, a) where values are decimal numbers between 0 and 1.
-You can use the color constants (see below)
+You can use the color constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#color">see below</a>)
  - alignment : The alignment of the text in the label.
 Alignments are defined in constants (see below)
  - font_name (String) : Default is Arial.
 The font name of the text to show
  - font_size (Int) : Default is 16.
 The font size of the text to show